ArtAssLou/MakerFellowshipArt/README.md

   Step 3: List the collection in OpenSea

     3.1 I created a collection in OpenSea
-    3.2 Post the NFTs to the collection
+    3.2 I posted the NFTs in the collection
     3.3 The NFTs can be accessed through the following link: https://opensea.io/collection/great-animals-in-great-places

   Step 4: Smart Contracts